ytsaurus/ytsaurus/yt/docs/README.md

          ```
         If your text contains links to another articles, see how to insert these links correctly in the [Links](#links) section.

-     > **Why this structure?** <br/> Content of YTsaurus documentation can be reused in its different parts.
+     > **Why this structure?** <br/> Content of YTsaurus documentation can be reused in different parts.
 Therefore, all articles are placed in the `_includes` folder, by default.

-4. Add a link to your article into the `ru/toc.yaml` or `en/toc.yaml` file, depending on the language you are writing in.
-Keep the following in mind:
+4. Add a link to your article in the `ru/toc.yaml` or `en/toc.yaml` file, depending on the language you are writing in.
+Considering the example from the step 3, keep the following in mind:
-   - You should refer to the `user-guide/new-article.md`, but not to the `_includes/user-guide/new-article.md`.
+   - You should only add a link to the `user-guide/new-article.md` article, but not to the `_includes/user-guide/new-article.md`.
-   - If you wrote articles in both Russian and English languages, you should add links into both `ru/toc.yaml` and `en/toc.yaml` files.
+   - If you write articles in both Russian and English languages, you should add links into both `ru/toc.yaml` and `en/toc.yaml` files.
    - Set a visibility flag to your article: `when: audience == "public"`.

    For example: